huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dms_az.md

 # huaweicloud_dms_az

 Use this data source to get the ID of an available HuaweiCloud dms az.
-This is an alternative to `huaweicloud_dms_az_v1`

 !> **WARNING:** It has been deprecated.
 This data source is used for the `available_zones` of the `huaweicloud_dms_kafka_instance` and `huaweicloud_dms_rabbitmq_instance` resource.